MPorcinoBicocca/Fcs_porcino_colombo/README.md

-# Fcs_porcino_colombo
+# Foundation of Computer science exam submission
-Foundation of Computer Science exam submission
+Project by Matteo Porcino and Lorenzo Colombo